-It’s the age-old question answered only by backcountry experience and deep wilderness wisdom: How much fuel do I really need to carry on my next backpacking trip?
+It’s the age-old question answered only by backcountry experience and deep wilderness wisdom: How much backpacking stove fuel do I really need to carry on my next trip?
 Pack too little and you could go achingly hungry, to say the least.
 Tote too much and you’ll bear the burden of hauling extra weight, which will only slow you down.

 So how do you calculate the right amount?
 Going beyond number of meals and number of days, we’ll look at the criteria you need to consider when thinking about your trip as a whole.
 Here’s what to factor into your fuel formula and why, along with some tips from backcountry veteran Drew Keegan.

 Every adventure is different, but here are a few of the main variables to consider while packing fuel for your upcoming trip.

 As a baseline for fuel consumption in the backcountry, it’s important to calculate how many people will be on your trip, and how many hot meals and hot drinks the group will require.
 If some members take their breakfast cold, you’ll need less fuel, whereas firing up the stove for a morning cup of joe will cut into fuel consumption in the long run.
 This is easiest to determine by multiplying the amount of people in your party with the amount of hot meals, then adding the number of hot drinks the party is planning on.
 This number will give you a rough sense of about how many liters of water* you’ll need to boil.